๐Ÿ“ŠHonors Statistics

 Qualitative (Categorical) Variables

-• Describes categories or groups—cannot perform meaningful arithmetic on these values
+• Describes categories or groups.
+You cannot perform meaningful arithmetic on these values.

-• Examples include eye color, zip code, and favorite music genre—even numeric codes like jersey numbers are categorical if math on them is meaningless
+• Examples: eye color, zip code, favorite music genre.
+Even numeric codes like jersey numbers are categorical if doing math on them is meaningless.
+The "average jersey number" on a team tells you nothing useful.

 Quantitative Variables

-• Examples include height, income, and number of siblings—if you can average it sensibly, it's quantitative
+• Examples: height, income, number of siblings.
+A good test: if you can average it and the result makes sense, it's quantitative.

-Compare: Qualitative vs. Quantitative—both describe individuals in a dataset, but only quantitative variables allow you to calculate meaningful statistics like mean or standard deviation.
-On an FRQ, always justify your choice of graph by referencing the variable type.
+Compare: Qualitative vs. Quantitative: both describe individuals in a dataset, but only quantitative variables allow you to calculate meaningful statistics like mean or standard deviation.
+Always justify your choice of graph by referencing the variable type.

 Levels of Measurement: How Much Information Does Your Variable Carry?